ZigZagExchange/backend/README.md

 }
 ```

-Typed Data for ZigZag orders:
+Typed Data for ZigZag orders on Arbitrum:
 ```js
 {
   "types": {